http://www.physorg.com/news/2011-01-electrifying-dirty.html

 different nutrients on growth and selenium reduction.
 As was

-discussed under the testing for arsenic removal (Example 1), many
+discussed under the testing for arsenic removal (Example 1),

-different carbon amendments were used to stimulate selenate
+many different carbon amendments were used to stimulate selenate

 conversion to elemental selenium in water.
-Bacteria require three
+Bacteria require

-major nutrient components: carbon, nitrogen and phosphorous for
+three major nutrient components: carbon, nitrogen and

-growth and other activities.
-Stoichiometric amounts of carbon can
+phosphorous for growth and other activities.
+Stoichiometric

-be calculated for various inorganic removals.
-While these
+amounts of carbon can be calculated for various inorganic

-additional amounts of carbon are required for the growth of the
+for metal reduction, additional amounts of carbon are required

-microbe and to create a reducing environment.
-Hence different
+for the growth of the microbe and to create a reducing

-amendments were tested in this research to see the effectiveness
+environment.
+Hence different amendments were tested in this

-of different nutrients in combination with an applied voltage to
+combination with an applied voltage to stimulate the reduction

-stimulate the reduction of selenate and selenite to elemental
+of selenate and selenite to elemental selenium and enhance the

-selenium and enhance the growth of the microbes.
-The design of
+growth of the microbes.
+The design of this testing of an

-this testing of an electrobiochemical reactor has the following
+electrobiochemical reactor has the following fundamental

-the organisms to act on the selenium and (2) construct a series of
+organisms to act on the selenium and (2) construct a series of

 electrobiochemical reactors connected in tandem by using pumice